KaptainBflakes/cplist/README.md

 Such functionality can be used to sort files of like type or matching regex, or of whatever listing function you can dream up, into different directories.

 Very useful for large, and diverse, archives.

+NOTE!

+This program always overwrites.
+If you care about a loss of data in the directory you are copying to, copy to a different directory, then windows copy to the directory for individual file overwrite choices.